cloudquery/cloudquery/website/pages/how-to-guides/attack-surface-management-with-graph.md

 * Example 2: Data in RDS

 In this example, we will focus on Relational Databases (AWS RDS) and their data.
 This will include network connectivity such as VPCs, Internet Gateways, and Security Groups.
 We will also look at possible data access and encryption via KMS Keys, their KMS Key Policies, and KMS Key Grants.
+In this example, we've already created the following resources in AWS: RDS Databases, KMS Keys, KMS Key Policies, KMS Key Grants, an AWS VPC, Security Groups, and an Internet Gateway.

 Let's first create relationships between RDS instances and their encryption from KMS Keys.